-Diana Bloomfield talks about her large format and pinhole images.
+Diana Bloomfield talks about her large format and pinhole images and shows her portfolio.

 My very first photography class, back in 1981, was titled “Large-Format Photography,” offered at Bucks County Community College, in Newtown, Pennsylvania.
 At the time, I didn’t have a clue what “large-format” meant, but going on the bigger-is-better theory, I immediately registered for it.
 Knowing as little as I did actually turned out to be a good thing.
 I wasn’t yet wedded to any one type of camera, nor was I restricted in my views of how I “should” be photographing.
 And, fortunately, no one had ever said to me, “You can’t work with a large format camera until you master the 35mm, followed by the medium format, followed by years of darkroom work,” comments I’ve since heard over the years, from both fellow photographers and instructors.
 In fact, I knew so little about photography, that composing an image upside down on the ground glass seemed like the most natural exercise in the world.

 Working with a large-format camera taught me all I needed to know about light, exposure, and composition.

 Since I also wasn’t that accustomed to the relative ease and spontaneity that is inherent with a 35mm camera, I never felt I was giving up anything with large-format, which definitely taught me to wait, to be selective, and to take my time before clicking that shutter.